 However, inflation has recently picked up from a low of 0.9% in August to 2.1% in November and may accelerate further against the background of surging wages (see above).
 Euler Hermes expects the CBI to be ready to tighten monetary policy should consumer prices rise further.

 Fiscal consolidation on track

-The collapse and subsequent nationalisation of the banking sector in 2008 shifted the fiscal account from large surpluses in 2005-2007 to double-digit deficits in 2008-2010 while total public debt surged from about 27% of GDP in 2007 to 95% in 2011.
-But post-crisis fiscal consolidation has been impressive and, in 2014, a near-balanced budget was achieved.
-Euler Hermes expects small annual fiscal deficits in 2015-2017 and a further reduction of public debt, which has fallen to 82% of GDP in 2014.
-A successful implementation of the capital account liberalisation would speed up the fiscal consolidation process.
+The collapse and subsequent nationalisation of the ban¬king sector in 2008 shifted the fiscal account from large surpluses in 2005-2007 to double-digit deficits in 2008-2010 while total public debt surged from about 27% of GDP in 2007 to 95% in 2011.
+But post-crisis fiscal consolidation has been impressive and, in 2014-2015, near-balanced budgets were achieved and public debt fell to 68% of GDP.

 Current account to remain in surplus

-The current account balance turned into a surplus of +5.7% of GDP in 2013, followed by +3.4% in 2014.
-Euler Hermes expects the current account surplus to rise to about 4.3% of GDP in 2015 before gradually narrowing in 2016-2017 as strengthening domestic demand is likely to boost imports of goods and shift the trade balance into a deficit.
+The current account balance has posted large surpluses since 2013, and Euler Hermes expects the surplus to rise to about 6% of GDP in 2016 before gradually narrowing in 2017-2018 as strengthening domestic demand is likely to boost imports of goods and raise the trade deficit.